Please reach out to jdslabs.com/support for bulk orders. Thank you!

 cp /var/lib/alsa/asound.state to ~/.config/asound.state

-• Audible click when changing tracks or starting/stopping playback
+• Audible click when changing tracks or sampling rates between tracks

 Causes: Quickly changing tracks in some software causes a DAC to suddenly cut the digital audio stream, resulting in discontinuity at the analog output.
 Mathematical discontinuity is a common and normal behavior, and is handled differently by each audio system.
 Each layer of the audio chain may impact how discontinuities are handled (USB to I2S engine, drivers, and application level).